The Changes in the Big Beautiful Bill to ACA and the Opportunities They Present to Agents – Part 2

-Welcome back to our second article that continues our analysis of the “Big, Beautiful Bill” and its changes and agent impacts to the ACA world.
-You can see our first article and the KFF article that discusses this in depth, too.
+Welcome back to our second article, which continues our analysis of the “Big, Beautiful Bill,” and its changes and agent impacts on the ACA landscape.
+You can also see our first article and the KFF article that discusses this in depth.

 Here are more items in the bill that agents need to know about: